 I ended up going into the United States Navy so that I could pay restitution and fulfill my obligations for my crime.
 I was pretty fortunate that I was still considered a juvenile.
 My punishment would have been much more severe had I been 18.

 After joining the Navy I endured boot camp and the training I needed to go through for doing my job as a mechanic on fighter jets.
 I was still heavily involved with drugs and alcohol but was ever growing tired of all the heartache and sorrow it brought.
 Some things transpired that caused me to ask my mother to send me a Living Bible that she had been trying to get me to read for some time.
+My roommates were members of the KKK and asked me to join.
+I refused and I felt very threatened.
+I sensed I might even lose my life over this because I was introduced to guys who were seeking a career in the Navy.
+I could hurt them with knowledge of their associations.
 At the same time I had been contemplating my mortality and all the fortunate things that had happened to me.
 I figured if I continued on the path I was on I was going to run out of fortune.
+I already had friends who had been shot or killed by associations of our darkness.
 I did believe in God and figured that He was going to run out of patience with me someday.
 After all, I had a few close friends who were dead already.
 Why should I be allowed to continue to live?

 I read through the four Gospels in a few weeks.
 The book of Matthew exposed my sinful heart.
 It wasn’t just the actions of my life that condemned me.
 I discovered it was the attitudes of my heart that brought me into conflict with God.